MYRON R. MORALES

 Myron R. Morales focuses his practice on all aspects of business and family-based immigration, as well as global workforce mobility.
 He has broad experience in the energy, information technology, education, transportation, entertainment, and healthcare industries.
 Some of his notable representations include successfully managing one of the largest H-2B requests in the history of the program, obtaining H-1B cap exemptions for teachers, obtaining Conrad Waivers for physicians, and representing professional athletes, musicians, actors, scholars, and investors.
 Mr. Morales also has extensive experience with I-9 and eVerify compliance.
-Mr. Morales has more than fifteen years of experience assisting individuals with complex family-based immigration issues and claims to United States citizenship.
+Mr. Morales has nearly 20 years of experience assisting individuals with complex family-based immigration issues and claims to United States citizenship.
 Some of his notable representations include obtaining permanent residence for a K-1 visa holder who had been in limbo for 30 years, obtaining fraud and extreme hardship waivers, claiming citizenship for persons with passport denials, affidavit of support issues, and overcoming petition revocations.

 Mr. Morales’ passion for the practice of immigration law stems from his background as a Mexican-American and also from his own experience as an immigrant to Canada. “…I am driven to work hard for my clients after my own experience as an immigrant with a firm that did not seem to care about me and my family.
 The consequences of this firm’s mistakes and unwillingness to fix them were real and had a negative effect on my family and our ability to function in our new society.
 I do not want any of my clients to ever be in that situation and that is why I strive to find the best solutions and consider more than just what will happen at the immigration office.”